Azure/iotedgedev/README.md

 `iotedgedev modules`
 - `--build`     Builds and pushes modules specified in ACTIVE_MODULES Environment Variable to specified container registry.
-- `--deploy`    Deploys modules to Edge device using deployment.json in the  /.config directory.
+- `--deploy`    Deploys modules to Edge device using deployment.json in the config folder.

 **docker**